The best cannabis for pain might be found in a terpene ratio.

 Which kinds of cannabis are best for relieving or managing chronic pain?
-That’s a trick question.
-Technically, any cannabis plant or product can treat pain.
+Think that’s a trick question?
+Many would say any cannabis plant or product can treat pain.
 The real question should be: which chemical profiles in cannabis products best manage pain symptoms?

 Over the years, it’s become a bit of a custom in our community to recommend specific chemovars – or “strains” – to patients.
 Referring to plant names carries some downsides, especially since a plant’s name tells us nothing about its chemical composition.